KingProNoob2/edk2-rk3588-enhanced/README.md

 # EDK2 UEFI firmware for Rockchip RK3588 platforms
 This repository contains an UEFI firmware implementation based on EDK2 for various RK3588 boards.
+Compared to upstream, i added support for the Orange Pi 5B and set the default CPU speed to maximum.

 # Supported platforms
 - [Radxa ROCK 5B](https://radxa.com/products/rock5/5b/)